Come and explore the underwater playground of Ningaloo Reef

-Ningaloo Reef is all about action and adventure so there is no need to bring any fancy clothes.
+Ningaloo Reef is all about action and adventure so there's no need to bring any fancy clothes.
 Sunscreen, sunglasses and a hat are a must, even in winter, as the sun reflects off the water and the white sand.
-Bring a good pair of walking shoes if you are planning on exploring the national park.
-A light jumper is useful if you are going to be out on the water.
+Bring a good pair of walking shoes if you're planning on exploring the national park.
+A light jumper is useful if you're camping.

-Ningaloo Reef is a casual place so there is no need to dress up.
+Ningaloo Reef is a casual place so there's no need to dress up.
 If you're going out for dinner at one of the better restaurants in Exmouth, smart casual clothes are fine.

 Mobile phone coverage is available at Exmouth and Coral Bay for Telstra customers.
-Outside these towns, mobile phone coverage can be unreliable.
-If you are with a carrier other than Telstra, it is likely you will not have a mobile phone signal in most areas in and around Ningaloo Reef.
+Outside these towns, internet coverage can be unreliable.
+If you're with a carrier other than Telstra, you may have more trouble getting signal in and around the Ningaloo Reef region.

-If you would like to do a particular tour at Ningaloo Reef such as swimming with whale sharks, you should book sooner rather than later as popular tours frequently book out.
+If you'd like to do a particular tour at Ningaloo Reef such as swimming with whale sharks, you should book sooner rather than later as popular tours often book out.

 Intrepid is committed to making travel widely accessible, regardless of ability or disability.
 That’s why we do our best to help as many people see the world as possible, regardless of any physical or mental limitations they might have.
 The sandy beaches fringing Ningaloo Reef can make walking difficult for travellers who are less mobile on foot.
 However, we’re always happy to talk to travellers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and where possible, make reasonable adjustments to our itineraries.